 - Wear protective clothing and footwear.

-- Hike with a friend.
+- Hike with a friend when possible.

 - If you bring pets and/or children along, keep them in sight at all times.